shemeshg/pass-simple-mdbook/src/install_linux.md

 # Ubuntu specific

-If you are using other distro like `Fedora`, you can extract the contents of the `.deb` file and run the executable. since the `.deb` file is already `qt-deployed`.
+If you are using other distro like `Fedora`, you can extract the contents of the `.deb` file ot download the linux `zip` copy content to `/opt` run the executable. since the `.deb` file is already `qt-deployed`.

 1. Download the deb file and install